Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 The software does not consistently perform access control checks across all potential execution paths.

-When access control checks are not applied consistently - or not at all - users can access data or perform actions that they should not be allowed to perform.
-This can lead to a wide range of problems, including information leaks, denial of service, and arbitrary code execution.
+When access control checks are not applied consistently - or not at all - users can access data or perform actions they should not be allowed to perform.
+This can lead to many problems, including information leaks, denial of service, and arbitrary code execution.

 CWE-327:Use of a Broken or Risky Cryptographic Algorithm

-The use of a broken or risky cryptographic algorithm is an unnecessary risk that may result in the disclosure of sensitive information.
+Using a broken or risky cryptographic algorithm is an unnecessary risk that may result in disclosing sensitive information.

 The use of a non-standard algorithm is dangerous because a determined attacker may be able to break the algorithm and compromise whatever data has been protected.
 Well-known techniques may exist to break the algorithm.